 After a shootout twenty minutes into the film (even though the original saved its only gunfight for the end), Ward pursues Irons out of town.
 Kane teams up with Irons after barely deliberating at all, but Ward shoots Irons, and he dies of the wound back in town.

 Ward obviously has the same plans for Kane, but upon discovering that Ward knew Irons was innocent, the town’s court instead puts out a warrant for Ward’s arrest.
 Kane puts his marshal’s star back on, and in a final shootout (at like 8 AM because who cares at this point?), Kane kills Ward.
 It’s done under the ruse of pulling out a search warrant, but of course he knew that Ward was about to pull his gun, so he shoots first.

 It’s a pretty run-of-the-mill western plot, but if the characters were more interesting, we wouldn’t have as big of an issue.
-There were times David Carradine or Pernell Roberts threaten to give an inspired performance, but they never follow through, and Lee Majors… ugh, Lee Majors is just boring.
+There are times David Carradine or Pernell Roberts threaten to give an inspired performance, but they never follow through, and Lee Majors… ugh, Lee Majors is just boring.
 As I said above, Gary Cooper did try to remain calm, collected and stoic in the original, but we saw the struggle play out on his face, especially in his scenes where he was alone.
 Here, there’s no struggle and Majors just doesn’t care.

 Not for one moment does this feel like it’s set any time other than 1980.
 Sure, it takes place just a year after the first, but no one here is even trying.
 I mean, Lee Majors has multiple shit buttons undone to display his chest hair… in the 19th century!